aymane-smi/event-loop-explanation/readme.md

  - the first example we used [Promises](promises.js) to make our code synchronize to respect the order of the execution of our game
  - the second example we used [Async/await](async.js) to recreate the same behavior but with a different method

+## golang async example

+in this [example](async.go) i used goroutine with channels to make my function asynchronize